AlexandreFenyo/net-monitor/README.md

 ## Install from the JEE server

 ### base URL
 The JEE server that comes with net-monitor is also a repository of a client installation.
+If the server is running on host `host` and port `port`, the base URL

 ### select the correct build